 Mile 82.23 – Redside Rapid: Class IV.
 This rapid has several large boulders forming the rapid and can change drastically at different flows.
-Click here for a detailed description.
+Learn more about Redside.

 Mile 82.64 – Weber: Class IV.
 At higher flows run slightly left of center.
 As the water drops, things become steeper.
 Enter left and work back towards the center as you descend the rapid.
-Click here for a detailed description.
+Learn more about Weber.

 Mile 82.85 – Mist Falls: River Right.
 A great thin waterfall that can be either a raging torrent in the early season or just a trickle come August.
 Enjoy from the river or park on river right and proceed up a short scramble to get close to it.
-Click here for a detailed description.
+Learn more about Mist Falls.

 Mile 82.96 – Mist Falls Rapid: Class III.
 Enter right and work left then back towards center.

 Mile 83.41 – Tombstone Pictographs: River Left.
 A great pictograph panel is found at the base of this flat lichen covered wall.
-Click here for a detailed description.
+Learn more about Tombstone Pictographs.

 Mile 83.51 – Tombstone: Class II.
 At medium flows, this is a great read-and-run wave train.